Find Hospice Care Options Near Me

-Hospice care can be received at home; someone can also receive this end-of-life care in a hospital, nursing home, or private hospice facility.
-Which is best depends on a patient's physical condition, whether the home is suited to providing hospice care, and the resources available in your community.
+Hospice care can be received at home; someone can also receive this end-of-life care in a hospital, nursing home or private hospice facility.
+To qualify for care, a patient must typically be diagnosed with a medical condition likely to cause death within six months or less.

 Hospice care isn’t necessarily continuous, and a patient may switch into and out of it as a medical condition improves or deteriorates.
-For example, if a patient is in hospice care and goes into remission -- a period of relief from the symptoms of an illness -- the hospice care can be stopped, only to be resumed again if the symptoms reoccur or the condition gets worse.
+For example, if a patient is in hospice care and goes into remission — a period of relief from the symptoms of an illness — the hospice care can be stopped and resumed again if the symptoms reoccur or the condition gets worse.

-The specific type of care and service hospice provides differs depending on individual needs and preferences, but it may include the following:
+The specific type of care and service hospice provides differs depending on individual needs and preferences but may include the following.

 - Spiritual services in keeping with the patient’s religious or spiritual beliefs

 - Help with household chores, meals and basic personal needs such as getting out of bed, walking, bathing and dressing

 - Physical, occupational and speech therapy to help maintain or regain lost functioning